Simulating Transient Noise Bursts in LIGO with gengli: Implemented features

 \section{Implemented features}

-Once the CT-GAN model is trained, it is straightforward to use the generator network to produce random glitches starting from random samples from its latent space.
-The output of the generator, namely a raw glitch, is a \textit{whitened} glitch evaluated on a fixed length time grid at a constant sampling rate $4096$ Hz and an amplitude in the range $[-1, 1]$.
+Once the model is trained, it is straightforward to use the generator network to produce random glitches.
+The output of the generator, a raw glitch, is the excess power of a \textit{whitened} time series evaluated on a fixed length time grid at a constant sampling rate $4096$ Hz and an amplitude in the range $[-1, 1]$.
 We can generate a raw glitch in $\sim 10 \text{ ms}$ on a laptop.
-For visualization, in Fig. \ref{fig:example_glitch} (top) we show some examples of the output of the generator from Handford (H1) population.
-To obtain them, the user can run the following lines in Python.
+A raw glitch can be straightforwardly injected into any whitened time series.
+In fig.~\ref{fig:example_glitch} we plot an example of a raw glitch and of how it can be injected in white noise.